Modestas99/-TourismApp/README.md

 ### 4. Data Storage
 - Save and load the entire data structure to and from files for persistence.

-## Usage
+## Usage / Launching
-This program provides a comprehensive toolkit for managing the operations of tour operators and enhancing the travel experiences they offer.
-Simply use the features outlined above to manage your data effectively.
+You can either load the entire repository into your IDE or code editor and run it from there, or download the folder and run the main.exe file.
+If you choose to run the .exe file, ensure that all other required files are present in the same folder as the .exe file.